Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 -   s03-lb-ascs: 10.0.1.6

-1. From the lab computer, start a Windows PowerShell ISE window as Administrator.
+1. From the lab computer, start a Windows PowerShell ISE window as Administrator

 2. In the Script pane, type the following script, and press F5 to execute it.
 When prompted to sign in after typing the first command, type in the credentials you used to authenticate your Azure subscription.